stevedpate/linux-fs-book/README.md

 I hope this is useful to people.

+## Never mind all that LaTeX Stuff ... just get me the book

+There will always be a file called book.pdf at the top level.
+That's all you need.

 ## Contents

 Here are the contents of the book (I'll add more detail later)